How to find Pro Bono Opportunities

-As part of the Sourcing Pro Bono Opportunities Initiative (the Sourcing Pro Bono Initiative), the Justice Project: Pro Bono Tool builds on the Law Council of Australia’s Justice Project Final Report (the Justice Project Report) with the aim of mapping pro bono opportunities to assist with priority justice issues for the thirteen client groups identified in the Justice Project Report.
+As part of the Sourcing Pro Bono Opportunities Initiative (the Sourcing Pro Bono Initiative), the Justice Project: Pro Bono Tool builds on the Law Council of Australia’s Justice Project Final Report (the Justice Project Report) by providing a directory of organisations across Australia assisting each of the thirteen priority client groups identified in the Justice Project Report.

 To date, the Centre has completed directories for (i) Aboriginal and Torres Strait Islander People, (ii) People who are Homeless, (iii) People who Experience Family Violence, (iv) Rural, Regional and Remote (RRR) Australians, (v) Prisoners and Detainees and (vi) Asylum Seekers, (vii) Recent Arrivals to Australia and (viii) Older Persons as identified in the Justice Project Report.
 Directories are currently being created for all remaining client groups identified in the Justice Project Report.

-- organisations (as well as initiatives within organisations) working on justice issues for this client group and their location;
+- lists organisations working on justice issues for each client group and their location in Australia;

-- the Justice Project Report recommendations (the Priorities) these organisations are working on; and
+- lists the Justice Project Report recommendations (the Priorities) each organisation is working on; and

-- the type of services provided (direct legal services/policy reform).
+- the type of legal services each provides (direct legal services/policy reform).

 To find out more about the Justice Project Report, please see here.